 You can also fight to have evidence excluded from your case if you believe that it was gathered in violation of your rights.
 Stripping the state of its evidence will make it tough for prosecutors to build a case against you.

 Have you been arrested for brandishing a weapon in the presence of others?
-You need to speak with an experienced San Diego criminal defense attorney.
+You need to speak with an experienced San Diego brandishing a weapon or firearm attorney.
 At the Law Office of Vikas Bajaj, our attorneys have been defending clients against criminal charges in San Diego for more than 16 years.
 Gun crimes are serious and we are prepared to help you secure the best possible outcome in your case.
-Call us today to schedule your free consultation.
+Call us today to schedule your an initial consultation.
 We’ll review your case and answer any questions you have.